Saturday, June 30, 2007

 Sentence we will never hear you utter?
 "I didn't read anything at all today."
 Close second: "I never listened to music today."

 What’s on your iPod workout mix?
 Old music.
 And by old music I mean music that was recorded in the 80's and 90's.
-Because apparently that's old.
-(Just ask my kids.)
+Because, again, apparently that's old.